 Pain relief while waiting for a knee replacement

 Anti-inflammatory medication can help significantly.
-They can help patients manage the pain of a damaged knee, allowing them to carry out daily activities and maintain a level of fitness.
+They can help you manage the pain of a damaged knee, allowing you to carry out daily activities and maintain a level of fitness.

 With that said, the frequency of medication consumption should be monitored.
 Ask your GP or consultant for advice on how often you should self-medicate.